Lars418/net-info-api/README.md

 ```
 After we've checked the connection strength on page load the value can (and will probably) change, especially if we're moving.
 To update our strength we'll have to attach a function to the `onchange` event of our connection.
 The `if`-statement is almost the same, expect that we're also checking if our device is still `onLine`.
 We'd assume that our `effectiveType` and/or `rtt` value would also display this to us but the `effectiveType` always gave me an output of `4g` and the `rtt` one of `0` - which both don't seem to be correct.\
 (I haven't included the `onLine` check on page load because - obviously - our page couldn't load if it would be offline.)

+## Browser support
+I know I've mentioned it already but as of know the support isn't too great.
+Only Chrome and Opera support this **partially** API on desktop devices.
+The mobile support is a bit better (dumping around 66%), but Safari and Chrome on iOS don't support it (yet).